faesel/az-lazy/README.md

 `connection --select "dinosaurStorage"`

-You can check which connection is selected the the list command,
+You can check which connection is selected the the list command, by default you will always have **devStorage** which allows you to connect to a local azure emulator

 `connection --list`

 Output:

 ```
-dinosaurStorage [*]
+dinosaurStorage [*] - Added on 19/10/2020
-animalStorage
+animalStorage - Added on 19/10/2020
+devStorage - Added on 19/10/2020
 ```

 To remove a connection use the remove command,